-Among WA's 12 confirmed or likely great white shark fatalities since 1995, two have been in September, two in October, two in November, one in December, none in January, none in February, two in March and none in April, with two in July and one in August.
+Among WA's 13 confirmed or likely great white shark fatalities since 1995, two have been in September, two in October, two in November, two in December, none in January, none in February, two in March and none in April, with two in July and one in August.

 WA Fisheries Department research published in June 2014 suggests between 3,400 and 5,400 great white sharks inhabit coastal waters between Victoria and WA's North West Cape.